JuliaLang/www.julialang.org/blog/2017/08/juliacon.md

-The conference ended with [Jeff Bezanson](https://www.youtube.com/watch?v=i9mfWKzEXcg) presenting a short talk on JuliaDB, the in-memory database that was part of the JuliaFin product from Julia Computing, and was recently open sourced.
+The conference ended with [Jeff Bezanson](https://www.youtube.com/watch?v=i9mfWKzEXcg) presenting a short talk on JuliaDB, the in-memory database that was part of the JuliaFin product from JuliaHub, and was recently open sourced.
 It supports both relational and SQL-like queries and uses [`Dagger.jl`](https://github.com/JuliaParallel/Dagger.jl) under the hood.
 After Jeff finished, the question and answer session seemed to